plagrizd/ArchipelagoDeathLink/README.md

 ---

+## Streamer.bot

+See streamerbot/README_streamerbot.txt for a quickstart with the deathBotURL global variable and a “DL – Twitch Cheers” example.

+---

 ## Troubleshooting
 - **Overlay not updating / banner missing** — ensure `deathlink_trigger.txt` is writable and next to `death.py`.
 - **No deaths firing** — confirm the local Archipelago client is connected; look for “DeathLink sent!” in console.